logstash/logstash.net/docs/1.4.0.beta1/tutorials/getting-started-with-logstash.md

 helpful, and more advanced setups will require more lengthy, long-lived configurations.
 First, let’s create a simple configuration file, and invoke logstash using it.
-Create a file named "logstash-simple.conf" and save it in the same directory as the logstash flatjar.
+Create a file named "logstash-simple.conf" and save it in the same directory as logstash.

     input { stdin { } }
     output {